Work in the open

 | How this channel should behave: format, tone, when to respond | Channel memory (say it and ask Claude to remember) | Anyone in the channel | This channel (or workspace, from a public channel) |

-| Conventions for one repository: file layout, PR labels, review rules | CLAUDE.md at the repo root (loaded when the repo is) | Anyone with repo write | Any session that works in that repo, from any channel |
+| Conventions and setup for one repository: file layout, PR labels, dependencies to install | CLAUDE.md at the repo root (loaded when the repo is) | Anyone with repo write | Any session that works in that repo, from any channel |

 | How to use a tool correctly, or follow a specific process, org-wide | A skill in your org’s plugin marketplace | An organization Owner adds it; anyone can ask Claude to open a PR proposing the change | Every channel under the scope it’s attached to |

-| Standing rules for a channel that outrank memory | Custom instructions on the scope | An organization Owner, in the console | Every session in that scope |
+| Standing rules across many channels | Custom instructions on a workspace or organization scope | An organization Owner, in the console | Every session in that scope |

-CLAUDE.md is guidance; a required status check is a gate.
+A CLAUDE.md is guidance; a required status check is a gate.
 If a pull request must carry a label or pass a check, make that a repository rule rather than a memory note or a skill.

 Claude runs as many threads as you start.
 Your capacity to review them doesn’t scale the same way, because every thread that needs your judgment routes through you serially.
 Three conventions keep the queue manageable:- One channel per project.
 Threads and the project’s working context stay in one place, and a glance at the channel shows the project’s state.